WHAT’S IN THIS REVIEW?

 “Atlas VPN reserves the right to terminate in appropriate circumstances the accounts of subscribers who infringe the copyrights of others.
 You may not upload, download, post, publish, transmit, reproduce, or distribute in any way, files, material, information, software, or other material obtained through the System that is protected by copyright or other proprietary right or derivative works with respect thereto, without obtaining permission of the copyright owner or other right holder.”

-If you plan to use Atlas VPN for P2P activities, it’s worth keeping in mind.
+If you plan to use Atlas VPN for P2P activities, such as accessing torrenting sites, it’s worth keeping in mind.

 It’s hard to judge Atlas VPN in terms of censorship unless you’re willing to take their claims at face value.
 They say: